 We’ve mentioned that South African women are lookers.
 They look beautiful, and the men are attraction magnets.
 You have to clean up accordingly- it does not have to be any extra affair.
 Just wear clean, neatly pressed clothes, fix your hair, spritz on some cologne or sweet body mist, check your breath (and maybe pack some mints for backup), and you should be ready to have a good night (or day) out.

 What should you say to your South African date?
 Read the room.
 You can be spontaneous and talk about light topics like how it’s been since you’ve been in Johannesburg, the thrills (or struggles) of understanding the culture, or any other relatable topics that you both can contribute to.
-Don’t take up your PhD thesis and turn the date into a lecture or a yawn-fest for the other person
+Furthermore, don’t take up your PhD thesis and turn the date into a lecture or a yawn-fest for the other person.

 Also, South Africans are known to have peculiar accents, and so they may pronounce things differently from you.
 Accept that, and don’t point it out to your date.
 It’ll come off as offensive, and don’t be surprised if your date calls you out for it- South Africans are not one to take a jab lying down quietly.